jzedwards/creating-wargames-counters-with-inkscape/README.md

 This short guide is intended to help gamers who want to begin counter creation with vector graphics ([SVG]) in [Inkscape].
 The guide will explain how to start a counter sheet, create a basic counter, and make a sheet, based on the old SPI game *The Destruction of Army Group Center* ([Boardgamegeek](https://boardgamegeek.com/boardgame/8755/destruction-army-group-center-soviet-summer-offens))

+The working files are available in the folder ```svgfiles``` for reference.

+This is published on github at https://github.com/jzedwards/creating-wargames-counters-with-inkscape

 ## INTRODUCTION

 There are some good, simple online tools for counter creation, for example [snaphex], but this guide is intended to give you a basic starter in the free [Inkscape] app.
 [Inkscape] is the best value you can get, but it is not the most friendly of apps.
 If you have lots of cash, get Adobe [Illustrator] ; if you have some cash, consider [Affinity Designer].
 It's worth reading a little of [SVG] basics (paths, fills, strokes, etc) before starting with [Inkscape].
 The guide does not cover installing [Inkscape], [google] is your friend, or visit [this guide](https://wiki.inkscape.org/wiki/Installing_Inkscape).